-For their year-in-review video, the company hired a music producer to create a personalized soundtrack based on each member’s workout heartbeats (BPM) and then turned it into a personalized music video.
+For their year-in-review video, the company hired a music producer to create a personalised soundtrack based on each member’s workout heartbeats (BPM) and then turned it into a personalised music video.

 When combined with visuals displaying the member’s fitness achievements, the clip became a perfect piece of shareable content.

 Video is a powerful storytelling tool, and the University of South Dakota knows it.
 What better way to get admitted students excited about their future at USD than to show them all that’s in store for them — personally?